swedenconnect/technical-framework/ELN-0607 - Implementation Profile for using DSS in Central Signing Services.md

 sign.
 The message MAY be provided in clear text or in encrypted form.
 The attribute `MustShow` MUST be set to `true` if the Identity Provider is required to show this message to the user.
-When the message is provided in encrypted form, the `DisplayEntity` attribute MUST include the EntityID of the Identity Provider holding the private decryption key.
+When the message is provided in encrypted form, the `DisplayEntity` attribute MUST include the entityID of the Identity Provider holding the private decryption key.
 The encryption key included in the metadata of the identified Identity Provider SHOULD be used to encrypt the message.